mricaud/xml-utilities/README.md

 ### get-xml-file-static-dependency-tree.xsl

-This xslt generates an XML file which shows all static xml dependencies as a tree:
+This xslt takes any xml based input and generates an XML ouptut that shows all *static* xml dependencies (inclusions) as a tree:

 ```xml
 <file name="input.xsl" abs-uri="file:/.../input.xsl" _version="3.0">